-My fortune cookie recipe is NOT made with almond extract – I’m not a big fan of that flavor – but instead are more of a cinnamon sugar cookie!
+My fortune cookie recipe is NOT made with almond extract – I’m not a big fan of that flavor – but instead these are more of a cinnamon sugar cookie!
 Plus, they are surprisingly delicious when topped with Candy Melts and fancy sprinkles.
 I say surprisingly because I normally do not like the taste of candy melts, but they work really well with these cookies!

 I think the black cookies turned out really well!
 I was afraid they were going to be grey instead of black, so I was very happy with the results.
 And yes, the coloring is the result of food coloring dyes, so if you don’t like using artificial food coloring, then I suggest you look for some natural colors or dyes – maybe squid ink?